kubernetes/community/CLA.md

 ## Troubleshooting

-If you have any problem signing the CLA and need any further assistance  you can log a ticket by clicking on the "please submit a support request ticket".
+If you have any problem signing the CLA and need any further assistance  you can log a ticket by clicking on the link [please submit a support request ticket](https://jira.linuxfoundation.org/plugins/servlet/theme/portal/4) of easycla bot.

 If you encounter any problems signing the CLA, log a ticket with the Linux Foundation ID group through the [Linux Foundation Support Site].